I Call These “Brenda’s Italian Sausage Sandwiches.” They are an Awesome & Quick Recipe to use up Your Garden Tomatoes & Herbs!

 - Continue cooking uncovered until veggies are tender and the sausages are browned on top, about fifteen more minutes or so.

-- Serve the sausages with the veggies on the rolls.
-I find they are easier to eat if you allow them to cool for about ten minutes, then slice the sausages lengthwise in half.
-But I don't mind getting sauce on my fingers and chin!
+- Serve the sausages with the veggies on the rolls with extra sauce.
+I find they are easier to eat if you allow them to cool for about ten minutes.
+Either serve whole sausages or slice the sausages in half lengthwise.